0xDBFB7/ionprinter/documents/log/cinematography.md

+[closeup, ceramic pcb blinking with STM32]

+This is a printed circuit board.

+If you look closely, you might notice a few unusual properties.

+64 layers,

+[microscope shot]

+alumina ceramic substrate.

+For one thing, there's no solder; the copper merges with the components - almost as if the board had been built around the ICs somehow.
+The traces are all thinner and thicker, this one is a vertical smiley face, this switch is actually a DNA double helix, this one just turned into iron,  [gradually more absurd geometries]

+also,

+[zoom out rapidly, board still blinking]

+it's twisted into a mobius strip.

+[Hammer smashes it to demonstrate that it is still ceramic]

+It's fine, let me make a new one.

+[button pressed, printer closeups, timelapse, window visible to show time]

+Overlay: 26 minute print: $3.4.

+Here's a Borromean teacup.
+The cup is ceramic lined with copper, and the handle is pure iron.

 Dialog: "Today I have to make a thermionic cathode out of rat poison, nail polish, and vape wire.
 Perhaps unsurprisingly, this process has not been well described in the literature."